Irish Daily Star: Content

 In Northern Ireland, The Irish Star features a green masthead, in order to distinguish it from the UK version which is also sold there.
 It also differs from the Irish Daily Star in that it features more news about Northern Ireland.

+In the USA, the Irish Star features a green masthead, and features news about Ireland.
+IrishStar.com began in February 2023 using the tagline, The Voice of Irish America.

 Circulation

 According to the Audit Bureau of Circulations, Ireland, the average daily circulation of the Irish Daily Star:

 Business

 The 2011 accounts showed that The Irish Daily Star made a profit of €1.44 million for 2011, this was down 63% year-on-year.
 Revenue was down 20% year-on-year.
 The company shed 20 staff in 2011, bringing its employment to 118.

 Staffing numbers were down to 110 in January 2013, with 80 of those posts full-time and 9 job cuts pending.

 Staff numbers reduced to 50 by 31 December 2017.